 Managing Remote Sales Teams

-There are many things you can do to manage a remote sales team effectively, but the pillar of it all in a virtual office is communication — group chats, email, phone, text, video, whatever is required.
+There are many things you can do to manage a remote sales team effectively, but the pillar of it all in a virtual office is communication — group chats, email, phone, text, video, whatever is required, utilizing digital channels to connect and collaborate.

 You must stay in touch because you don’t have the option of hanging out by the water cooler or going out to lunch together.

-Additionally, we have a virtual watercolor via Zoom, for all Vengresonians, the second Friday of each month.
+Additionally, we have a virtual watercolor via Zoom, for all Vengresonians, on the second Friday of each month.
 It’s a time to bond and talk about stuff that’s not work-related.
 It is said that water cooler talk in the break rooms are known as “gossip hubs,” but it’s also the birthplace of fresh, new ideas that have made companies hundreds of thousands of dollars.
+Managing both field sales and remote sales teams requires integrating in-person and virtual strategies to keep everyone connected and aligned.

 Other general recommendations for managing a remote sales team include:

-• Invest in tools and solutions to help sellers do their job virtually.
+- Invest in tools and solutions to help sellers do their job virtually, using a comprehensive platform to centralize communication and collaboration.

 Now let’s look more closely at those selling tools.

 Communication is the pillar of managing a #remote sales team.
 Learn how to stay up to date with your remote #sales team and what communication #tools to use from @LinkedInExpert.
-Click To Tweet
+Share on XEssential Remote Selling Tools

 For sales leaders who are managing a remote team for the first time, it can be a challenging experience.
-Luckily, we’ve been doing it here at Vengreso for three years.
-During that time, we found the tools that are essential for remote teams to succeed.
+Luckily, we’ve been doing it here at Vengreso for eight years.
+During that time, we found the tools that are essential for remote teams to succeed, and reliable technology is crucial for supporting remote sales activities.
+Popular tools like Teamwork, Basecamp and Slack are widely used for remote team and project management.

-While these tools enable better internal communication, some of them offer even more value for sales teams in their daily selling activities speeding up their workday with writing assistants, and especially as they leverage social selling techniques.
+While these tools enable better internal communication, some of them offer even more value for sales teams in their daily selling activities, speeding up their workday with writing assistants, and especially as they leverage social selling techniques.
 For example, one such tool enables sellers to display a professional background on video calls (even if they’re sitting at the kitchen table with a pile of dirty dishes behind them).
+A centralized platform (our favorite is Teamwork) can also streamline project management, communication, and sales engagement for remote teams.

 The Best Remote Selling Tool